 Foreign currency risk is the risk where fluctuations in exchange rates will adversely affect the fair value of an investment.
-In 2022 and 2021, the Deferred Compensation Plan had indirect foreign currency exposure within commingled investments through the following investment options:
+In 2023 and 2022, the Deferred Compensation Plan had indirect foreign currency exposure within commingled investments through the following investment options:

 - Target Date Funds are diversified across global asset classes, with allocations changing over the funds' investment horizon.
-The funds include varying degrees of international equity and fixed income as part of their allocations. - The Global Non-U.S. Stock Index Fund tracks the performance of the MSCI All Country World Index (ACWI) ex-U.S. index, which is made up of non-U.S. stocks from 22 developed markets and 24 emerging markets in 2022 and 2021.
+The funds include varying degrees of international equity and fixed income as part of their allocations. - The Global Non-U.S. Stock Index Fund tracks the performance of the MSCI All Country World Index (ACWI) ex-U.S. index, which is made up of non-U.S. stocks from 22 developed markets and 24 emerging markets in 2023 and 2022, respectively.